-InfraCredit, AFD Sign Technical Assistance Agreement to Support Sub-National PPP Projects In Nigeria
+InfraCredit, AFD Sign Technical Assistance Agreement to Support Sub-national PPP Projects In Nigeria

 Latest Headlines

-Xavier Muron, Country director of AFD in Nigeria and Chinua Azubike, CEO of INFRACREDIT

-InfraCredit, a ‘AAA”(NG) rated specialised infrastructure credit guarantee institution in Nigeria and the Agence Française de Développement (AFD), the development agency of the French government and the main implementing agency for France’s official development assistance, have signed a Technical Assistance Financing Agreement.
+InfraCredit, and the Agence Française de Développement (AFD), the development agency of the French government and the main implementing agency for France’s official development assistance, have signed a Technical Assistance Financing Agreement.

 The successful implementation of the project will support eligible projects with technical, legal and feasibility studies for PPP projects to be selected in agreement between InfraCredit and AFD.
 This will enable eligible sub-national infrastructure projects reach financial close, support new job creation, and enable more capital markets instruments to be issued to institutional investors.